SysAdminDoc/ImageFormats2025/README.md

 - **Tools**: Supported by GIMP, ImageMagick, Cloudinary, and even early versions of Photoshop.
 - **Use Cases**: Ideal for archiving, high-end web content, HDR media, and modern photo libraries.

-JPEG XL’s success depends on continued adoption.
+JPEG XL's success depends on continued adoption.
 If momentum builds, it could become the default for web and professional use by 2030.

 ---

-### WebP’s Staying Power
+### WebP's Staying Power

-WebP is still everywhere, even if it’s showing its age:
+WebP is still everywhere, even if it's showing its age:

 - **Mobile & Web**: Used by Android, Chrome, and various web services.
 - **Evolution**: While incredibly versatile, its lack of HDR and wide color capability limits its future-proofness compared to newer formats.

 ---

-### AVIF’s Momentum
+### AVIF's Momentum

 - **Adoption**: Already adopted by Netflix, Apple Photos, Cloudflare, and other media-heavy platforms.
 - **Challenges**: The encoding process remains slow, and metadata handling is still a work in progress.